RealMeddsam/Froststrap/README.md

 - Better Profiles
 - Press Ctrl+Z and Ctrl+Y to Undo/Redo changes
 - Built-in FastFlag lists inside of the profiles dialog
-- Remove invalid/default flags and automatically update outdated ones in one click
+- Remove flags not in the allow list using Clean List
 - Use Preset Column to help find which flags are toggleables in fastflag settings
-- FastFlag Warning system to help tell you about ban worthy fastflags
 - Select values quickly using the built-in value selector when adding flags
-- Use Find Flag feature to check all of Robloxs FastFlags
-- Publish and Use other peoples published lists in Public Flag Lists

 ### UI & Appearance
 - Fully customizable bootstrapper launcher
 - Change the app font to any font you want
 - Supports animated GIF, image, and gradient backgrounds themes
 - Built-in App themes
-- Use element toolbox when creating custom launchers (prob removing soon cuz its hella useless)

 ### Settings
 - Disable Hardware Acceleration to lower froststrap memory usage
 - Disable Froststrap Animations to help with performance
-- Fixed auto update that wont go off randomly
-- Easily switch Roblox update channels with action presets
+- Easily switch Roblox Channels
 - Option to fully block Roblox updates
 - Quickly Reset/Import/Export all your settings in one place
 - Use the debug menu to read log files